Completing forms ID1 and ID2

 Where a party to a transaction comprises more than one person, each one must complete a separate ID form and produce evidence of their identity.

-The following examples help to illustrate when evidence of identity is required and for whom.
+The following examples help to illustrate when evidence of identity is required and for whom (where a conveyancer is verifying ID).

 - C mortgages her property to D who applies to register the mortgage.
 Neither use a conveyancer and both are private individuals.